Public image of Vladimir Putin: In popular culture

-Putin also is a subject of Russian jokes and chastushki, such as "[Before Putin] There Was No Orgasm" featured in the comedy film The Day of Elections.
+Putin also is a subject of Russian jokes and chastushki, such as "[Before Putin] There Was No Orgasm" featured in the comedy film Election Day.
 There is a meta-joke that, since the coming of Putin to power, all the classic jokes about a smart yet rude boy called Вовочка (Vovochka, diminutive from Vladimir) have suddenly become political jokes.

 Various humorists and anti-Putinists have latched onto the initialism "KhPP", interpretted as standing for "a cunning Putin plan".

 Putin features in the coloring-book for children Vova and Dima (presented on his 59th birthday), where he and Dmitry Medvedev are drawn as well-behaved little boys, and in the Superputin online comics series, where Putin and Medvedev are portrayed first as superheroes, and then as a troll and an orc in the World of Warcraft.

 Putin was portrayed by internet personality Nice Peter in his YouTube series Epic Rap Battles of History, in Season 2's finale episode, "Rasputin vs. Stalin" (aired on 22 April 2013).

 In the wake of the 2022 Russian invasion of Ukraine, leaders at the 48th G7 summit ridiculed Putin's photo ops—particularly his manly, bare-chested photographs with airbrushed muscles—including Boris Johnson.

 Documentary films about Putin include the television series The Putin Interviews (2017), Putin's Witnesses (2018) and Putin's Palace (2021), while films include Patryk Vega's Putin (2024).